At A Glance

 Dealing with clients’ sensitive and confidential information is integral to the coaching career.
 Effective supervisors give the coaches the space and attention to discuss their emotional and ethical dilemmas so that the coach complies with the ethical guidelines and maintains professional integrity and decorum.

-It provides a much-needed sense of safety to your clients as well.
+Knowing that their coach’s supervisor engages in highest professional standards provides a n invaluable sense of safety to your clients as well.

 A Coach Supervisor can challenge you to go deep so you can stay afloat.